 Justice Jackson wrote the Supreme Court opinion overturning Cramer’s conviction.

 Justice Jackson had a masterful prose in his opinions.
 He would also prosecute Nazi war criminals at Nuremberg.
-His opening statement in the prosecution of those Nazi monsters should be required reading in every world history history class.
+His opening statement in the prosecution of those Nazi monsters should be required reading in every world history class.

 Cramer’s innocence turned on the fact his actions did not amount to treason under the law.
 He did not know the purpose of the Germans who had entered the country, but suspected his friend had returned by submarine.
 Cramer’s actions included the following: